Czerwonyy/Bubble_Sorter/README.md

 # Bubble_Sorter
-Bubble Sorter Program in C
+Bubble Sorter Program in C, that i made for school project